epccs/MacGyver/readme.md

 ## Field Updates

+There is no bootloader.
+The basic idea is that the R-Pi can upload firmware to an AVR128DB32 UPDI directly to act as a manager to load firmware to the AVR128DA28 UPDI through a multi-drop full-duplex connection, which I have had good luck with so far.
+I want the DA28 to be easy to replace, and DIP can have a socket, which is perfect.

 Updating flash from memory devices like SD cards has been a traditional way to do field updates.
 The update may be sent to the user as an SD card (or something similar) and then plugged into the product in the field to upgrade it.
 The idea is that providing an in-circuit programmer and a script to control that would be difficult; the customer would have to (climb up the tree and) access the products with their laptop and the programming cable to update them.
 An SD card eliminates the fiddly cable, but updates are still a nightmare.
-One of these boards could be remote (in the tree) without an R-Pi, and a CAT5 line could run (down) to an encloser (at the base) for access.
+One of these boards could be remote (in the tree) without an R-Pi, and a CAT5 line could run (down) to an encloser (near the base) for access.
 When updates or data access are needed, another of these boards with an R-Pi (or RPUusb) could do what is required.

 A more exciting method is to connect a group of units to one that has an R-Pi permanently attached.
 If the R-Pi is near a WiFi bridge that goes to a Starlink connection, the options become very extensible.
 A setup might look like a hub with CAT5 lines radiating out to the maximum distance that the RS485 transceivers allow.